zfatih/sh-reddit-task/README.md

 ## App Description

-This is a small web application where you can log in using reddit credentials and see data related to you such as: profile picture, number of friends etc. On subreddits page, you can see what subreddits you are subscribed to and select some in order to save them.
+This is a small web application where you can log in using reddit credentials and see data related to you such as: profile picture, number of friends etc.
+On subreddits page, you can see what subreddits you are subscribed to and select some in order to save them as JSON file.

 ## Setup